Blog vs. Podcast: What Are the Key Differences?

 Podcasts take time to create

 Producing episodes can take a whole day, or even more, of recording.
 Never mind having to send the episodes for editing before making the final cut.
 It’s a tedious and time-consuming process to create a podcast episode.
+A podcast is like your own online radio where you get to be the host, sound engineer, and producer, which can be overwhelming.

 Tracking performance is tricky